 If a specific feedback submission is considered a priority, you can connect the Feedback Portal to the relevant Craft.io Workspace.
 This helps you to link the voice of the customer directly to Feature prioritization.

 To do this simply open an item of Feedback and click the three dots menu in the top right of the item.
-Then select the Product, Section, and Feature that you would link to link the feedback to.
+Then select the Product, Epic, and Feature that you would link to link the feedback to.

 Back in your connected Workspace, you will now see that the feedback item has been connected to the Feature selected in the Portal.
 With this information on hand, you can more effectively prioritize Feature requests as well as give your team the background information on why this feature is being prioritized.